ShyamThangaraj/Python-Scenery-Drawing-Project/README.md

-# Turtle Graphics Beach Scene
+# Turtle Graphics Scenery Drawing

 A simple Python turtle graphics program that draws a beach scene with turtles, an umbrella, a chair, and more.